wp-plugins/bodi0s-easy-cache/readme.txt

 **Will comments or any other dynamic parts of my blog update immediately?**

 It depends on your configuration of Easy cache.
 There is an automatic cache expiration system, which runs through WordPress® behind-the-scene, according to your Cached file expires setting (see: `Settings -› Easy cache -› Cached file expires after` and `Settings -› Easy cache -› Rebuild cached file on page/post/comment update`).
 The default value of 5 minutes is suitable for most cases.
-If you don't update your site too often, you could set this to 120 minutes or longer.
+If you don't update your site too often, you could set this to 240 minutes (which is 4 hours) or longer.
 The longer the cache expiration time is, the greater your performance gain.
 Alternatively, the shorter the expiration time, the fresher everything will remain on your site, but at cost of slowdowns.

 **Can I exclude given pages or posts from being cached?**